slurmulon/gooey/README.md

 ---

-Gooey avoids many common pitfalls of data synchronization by combining the following traits, patterns, and philosophies:
+Gooey plans to avoid many common pitfalls of data synchronization by combining the following traits, patterns, and philosophies:

 * Publish / Subscribe as primary synchronization mechanism
 * Hierarchical acyclic relationships between `Services`